metomi/rose/sphinx/tutorial/rose/furthertopics/macro-development.rst

 that will be used as the new planet.

-Save your changes and run the transformer macro either from the command line or ``rose edit``.
+Save your changes and run the transformer macro either from the command line or :ref:`command-rose-config-edit`.
 You should be prompted to provide a value for ``planet_name``.
 At the command line this will take the form of a prompt while in rose edit you will be presented with a dialog to enter values in, with defaults already entered for you.

 Specify a value to use for ``planet_name`` using a quoted string,